 In particularly egregious cases, such as those involving recklessness or wanton and willful conduct, it may be possible for a plaintiff to recover not only compensatory damages but also punitive or exemplary damages.

-An experienced attorney at the Pembroke Pines firm of Cohn & Smith can advise car accident victims and other injured individuals on their rights and options.
+An experienced attorney at the Pembroke Pines firm of Cohn & Smith can advise car accident victims and other injured individuals seek compensation for scarring and disfigurement.
 To speak with one of our trial lawyers, call us today at (954) 431-8100 or contact us online and ask for a free initial consultation.
 We represent accident victims throughout South Florida, including in Pembroke Pines, Hollywood, and Aventura.